Corrections Officer, Northland Region Corrections Facility at Ara Poutama Aotearoa (Department of Corrections), Northland (Te Tai Tokerau)

 - Want to work in a people related role

-- Are good role models within their community
+- Are a good role model within the community

-- Be able to work rostered shifts across 24/7 pattern including weekends and public holidays
+- Able to work rostered shifts across 24/7 pattern including weekends and public holidays

 - Experience within a Kaupapa Māori or Pasifika environment, while not essential is desirable